NetworkBlockDevice/nbd/doc/proto.md

         been written; if clear, the block represents a portion of the file that is dirty, or where the server could not otherwise determine its status.
-The server MUST NOT set this bit for allocation context 0, where it has no meaning.
+The server MUST NOT set this bit for metadata context 0, where it has no meaning.
-      - `NBD_STATE_ACTIVE` (bit 3): if set, the block represents a portion of the file that is "active" in the given allocation context.
-The server MUST NOT set this bit for allocation context 0, where it has no meaning.
+      - `NBD_STATE_ACTIVE` (bit 3): if set, the block represents a portion of the file that is "active" in the given metadata context.
+The server MUST NOT set this bit for metadata context 0, where it has no meaning.

-    The exact semantics of what it means for a block to be "clean" or "active" at a given allocation context is not defined by this specification, except that the default in both cases should be to clear the bit.
-That is, when the allocation context does not have knowledge of the relevant status for the given extent, or when the allocation context does not assign any meaning to it, the bits should be cleared.
+    The exact semantics of what it means for a block to be "clean" or "active" at a given metadata context is not defined by this specification, except that the default in both cases should be to clear the bit.
+That is, when the metadata context does not have knowledge of the relevant status for the given extent, or when the metadata context does not assign any meaning to it, the bits should be cleared.

     A client SHOULD NOT read from an area that has both `NBD_STATE_HOLE`